Quantum communication networks with defects in silicon carbide: Beyond point-to-point quantum key distribution with SiC devices

 \subsection{Results and main limitations}

-In this section we will analyze the key parameters of SiC devices and their impact on the performance of quantum nodes in MA-MDI-QKD.
-Along with link loss, the primary factor limiting the SKR over long distances is the combination of the photon rate, time resolution, and dark count rate of the single-photon detectors \cite{neumann2021model}.
-Unlikely events in which an undetected photon projects the spin state, while two further photons are detected, are not considered.
+In this section, we analyze the key parameters of SiC devices and their impact on the performance of quantum nodes in MA-MDI-QKD.
+In long-distance QKD, the SKR is in general constrained by link loss, as well as by a combination of system parameters such as the photon rate, time resolution, and dark count rate of single-photon detectors~\cite{neumann2021model}.

-For memory-assisted QKD to surpass the direct point to point key rate, the advantages gained from using quantum memories must outweigh the costs in efficiency, processing time, and fidelity associated with realistic SiC devices.
-Hence, we focus on parameters critical to the performance of the asynchronous BSM.
-To achieve a high SKR, efficiency, fidelity, communication latencies, and processing time are the most important factors to consider.
-In App.~\ref{sec:app}, we provide a set of values for the most important parameters that are used in our simulations.
-Chiefly, we assume high cooperativity resulting in unit contrast for the two different spin states.
+For memory-assisted QKD to surpass direct point-to-point QKD in SKR, the advantages of quantum memories must outweigh the costs in efficiency, processing delays, and fidelity limitations of realistic SiC devices.
+Therefore, we focus on analyzing the impact of key parameters governing the performance of the asynchronous BSM, including efficiency, fidelity, communication latency, and processing time.

-Based on our previous analysis, we have determined that the memory writing success rate has a lower limit of 25\%, resulting in a maximum achievable efficiency of 6.5\% for the asynchronous BSM.
-This sets a fundamental baseline, but the SiC-cavity system itself introduces additional imperfections, including a finite cooperativity of the cavity, leading to further losses.
-Other factors contributing to losses include the quantum efficiencies of the single-photon detectors and the insertion losses of the optical switch and optical circulator.
-Although the fidelity of the spin read-out is generally high \cite{Azuma2022}, the fidelity of the spin-photon entanglement used in the writing process is significantly lower.
-This lower fidelity arises from the involvement of single-photon interference as a heralding mechanism.
+While we explicitly model imperfections such as finite detector quantum efficiency, dark counts, and insertion losses in optical switches and circulators, we assume ideal cavity cooperativity and spin readout fidelity for feasibility.
+Chiefly, we assume that the high cooperativity results in unity contrast for the two different spin states.
+Such approximations are suitable for the performance projections we aim for in this work.
+A complete set of simulation parameters is provided in App.~\ref{sec:app}.
+Detailed calculations can be performed to refine these estimates for given experimental parameters~\cite{Hanks2017}.

+A fundamental limitation in the system arises from the writing process into the spin memory.
+While spin readout fidelity is high~\cite{Azuma2022}, ensuring accurate measurement of stored quantum states, spin-photon entanglement fidelity is significantly lower.
+This results from photon loss, decoherence, and the probabilistic nature of single-photon interference, which limits the efficiency of transferring a photonic qubit into the spin memory.
+The loss in the memory writing process not only reduces the SKR but additionally introduces noise during memory loading process, further degrading performance.

+We show with our simulation how to reduce the additional loading noise and how to increase the heralding efficiency, allowing MA-MDI-QKD outperform both point-to-point QKD and standard MDI-QKD in terms of SKR.